Revisiting Bi-Linear State Transitions in Recurrent Neural Networks: Modeling hidden state dynamics using bilinear state transitions

 where $\ma{W}_{ijk}$ are the components of a three-way parameter tensor $\ma{W}\in\reals[H\times H\times D]$, with matrix $\ma{W}_i\in\reals[H\times D]$ denoting the $i$-th slice of the tensor.
 Note that Eq.~\eqref{eqn:bilinear} is equivalent to using an input-dependent transition matrix $\ma{A}_{\x}$ such that:

 with $(\ma{A}_{\x})_{ij} = \sum_k \ma{W}_{ijk} x_k$.
-In other words, the state transition matrix $\ma{A}$ is fully parametrized through a linear transformation of the input $\x$.
-RNNs with bi-linear state transitions (albeit typically in affine not pure multiplicative form) have been studied previously (e.g., \cite{SutskeverMRNN,downey2017predictive,MIRNN}).
+In other words, the state transition matrix $\ma{A}$ is fully parameterized through a linear transformation of the input $\x$.
+RNNs with bilinear state transitions (albeit typically in affine, not pure multiplicative form) have been studied previously (e.g., \cite{SutskeverMRNN,downey2017predictive,MIRNN}).

 We note that the multiplicative dependence, in particular in the absence of any additive contributions from the input, allows the inputs to ``route'' the information flow in the hidden states, or conversely represent transformations acting on them.
-The ability for layers in a network to elicit transformations acting on other layers has been a common motivation for studying trainable bi-linear models in the past (e.g.,\cite{2005neural}).
-In the context of Eq.\ref{eqn:bilinear}, it allows inputs to determine the temporal evolution of the hidden state (or elicit ``computations'' to be performed by the hidden layer), which is different from the somewhat more common view of the role of RNN hidden units as memorizing information.
-In the following we shall now make this perspective more concrete by showing that a bi-linear RNN can simulate any state machine.
+The ability for layers in a network to elicit transformations acting on other layers has been a common motivation for studying trainable bilinear models in the past (e.g.,\cite{2005neural}).
+In the context of Eq.\eqref{eqn:bilinear}, it allows inputs to determine the temporal evolution of the hidden state (or elicit ``computations'' to be performed by the hidden layer), which is different from the somewhat more common view of the role of RNN hidden units as memorizing information.
+In the following we shall now make this perspective more concrete by showing that a bilinear RNN can simulate any state machine.

-\begin{restatable}{prop}{statemachine} The bilinear state transition model defined in Equation \eqref{eqn:bilinear} is capable of simulating any finite state machine $\mathcal{S} = (Q, \Sigma, \delta, q_0)$. \end{restatable} We refer to the appendix for the proof.
-Besides allowing inputs to encode transformations on hidden units, the absence of any additive terms in Eq.~\ref{eqn:bilinear} makes the hidden units scale-invariant.
+\begin{restatable}{prop}{statemachine} The bilinear state transition model defined in Equation \eqref{eqn:bilinear} is capable of simulating any finite state machine $\mathcal{S} = (Q, \Sigma, \delta, q_0)$. \end{restatable} We refer to Appendix~\ref{appsec:proof1} for the proof.
+Besides allowing inputs to encode transformations on hidden units, the absence of any additive terms in Eq.~\eqref{eqn:bilinear} makes the hidden units scale-invariant.
 In other words, (up to floating point accuracy) one can multiply a hidden state vector by a constant at any time-step and divide by the same constant at a later time-step without any effect on the final result.
 In Section~\ref{sec:experiments} we shall show that the scale-invariance allows us to keep hidden activations stable during training and inference.